amazon-connect/amazon-connect-chat-ui-examples/mobileChatExamples/iOSChatExample/README.md

 - (Optional) Setup interactive messages [guide](https://aws.amazon.com/blogs/contact-center/easily-set-up-interactive-messages-for-your-amazon-connect-chatbot/)
   - If using above, make sure to deploy startChatContact template again with interactive message `contactFlowId` and update down the endpoints.

+- (Optional) Setup DescribeView API for ViewResource messages
+  - Add `"application/vnd.amazonaws.connect.message.interactive"` to `SupportedMessagingContentTypes` in `CreateStartChatRequest.swift`
+  - The demo app automatically parses ViewResource messages and calls `describeView()` to retrieve view metadata
+  - View details (ID, Name, ARN) are logged to console for debugging
+  - **Note:** This example demonstrates how to retrieve view metadata.
+Rendering the view UI is left to your application to implement based on your design requirements

 ## Local Development

 > Versions: Xcode 15, Swift 5